Blizzard/node-rdkafka/README.md

 consumer
   .on('ready', function() {
+    consumer.subscribe('librdtesting-01');

     // Consume from the librdtesting-01 topic.
 This is what determines
     // the mode we are running in.
-By consuming an entire topic,
+By not specifying a callback (or specifying
-    // we will get messages from that topic as soon as they are available consumer.consume('librdtesting-01');
+    // only a callback) we get messages as soon as they are available. consumer.consume();
   })
   .on('data', function(data) {
     // Output the actual message contents